ErikZeiner/RoboLab-2024/prompt/promptEngineeringReport.md

 ### Overall idea
 We decided that our software will provide the student with a path for a robot to follow from start to end.
 The student is to write coding instructions to move the robot.
-A path is always surrounded by walls through which robots cannot walk.

 ### Teaching methodology